-Responses should be submitted using Attachment 1 to DCUSA@electralink.co.uk no later than DATE
+Responses should be submitted using Attachment 1 to DCUSA@electralink.co.uk no later than 22 July 2015.

 Responses, or any part thereof, can be provided in confidence.
 Parties are asked to clearly indicate any parts of a response that are to be treated confidentially.